 It’s not just about moderation, though.
 You can set up a bot DJ with individual playlists, play slot games, search for random facts, and even search for random pics.

 Fun is the buzzword best associated with the Tatsumaki bot.
-It’s colorful, with plenty of fun features for your server users to take advantage of to “increase user activity,” in the project’s own words.
+It’s colorful and has plenty of fun features for your server users to take advantage of to “increase user activity,” in the project’s own words.

 It’s a bot that covers all the bases, with features designed to improve moderation and increase server usage, as well as give your users fun commands to play with.